Cambridge Research Systems

 As a scientist, you need to know the advantages and limitations of the technology you use.
 There are no secrets to Cambridge Research Systems' products - just great engineering, which we are happy to explain.
 We provide key information on this website, but please get in touch with your questions.
 Email to email@example.com is usually quickest, but feel free to use whatever method of contact you prefer.
 Post sales technical support and downloads can be accessed using the MyCRS system.

 We're also open about our pricing.
 You'll see guide prices in Pounds Sterling next to most items to give an indication how much equipment costs.
 To see other currencies, or request a formal quotation, please create a MyCRS account.
 If you are located in Canada, China, Japan, Taiwan or the USA, please feel free to contact our representatives for pricing information in your local currency.

-New for 2014: We are pleased to announce the availability of two new short courses devoted to practical aspects of vision research.
-The "Measuring Light and Managing Colour" and "Display Devices and their Characterisation for Vision Research" courses include a mixture of lecture material, demonstrations created with MATLAB and Psychtoolbox, and an opportunity to use a variety of test equipment.
-The courses will be offered for the first time as an official VSS 2014 Satellite event; they are free and open to all VSS attendees.
+This year we're launching two more new short courses devoted to practical aspects of vision research.
+SID IDMS Theory & Practice includes a mixture of lecture material, demonstrations and an opportunity to use a variety of test equipment.
+The courses are official satellite events at VSS 2015 and ECVP 2015; they are free and open to all attendees.
 Find out more.

 We sponsor talks at various academic meetings, enabling the organisers to invite international guest speakers, and helping keep registration costs as low as possible.
 We record the talks, and host them in our Guest Talks pages for you to enjoy.
 Some of of our keynote sponsorships have been ongoing for many years, and we have recently introduced poster prizes, and travel awards to support young researchers.
 We regularly do fundraising for Fight for Sight, a charity which funds vital research into blindness and eye disease.